vikrant65-byte/IPL-dataset-Analysis/README.md

 We can get to know more about the dataset by applysin as many queries as we want but for our study purpose it is limited to 9 queries only.

+Steps:-
-Step 1 - Load Dataset
+1) - Load Dataset
-Step 2 - Join Dataset
+2) Join Dataset
-Step 3 - Filter and Data cleaning
+3) Filter and Data cleaning
-Step 3 - Convert dataset into Table
+4) Convert dataset into Table
-Step 4 - Perform SQl queries using SqlContext
+5) Perform SQl queries using SqlContext
-Step 5 - Using SQlite Database to create a database for our table Step 6 - Creating class Database which has methods to implemewnt our queries using SQlite DAtabase Step 7 - Creating objects for our class Database and calling methods to implement ou sql queries thorough it
+6) Using SQlite Database to create a database for our table
+7) Creating class Database which has methods to implemewnt our queries using SQlite DAtabase
+8) Creating objects for our class Database and calling methods to implement ou sql queries thorough it